 Manual Osteopathy is a natural, hands-on and holistic approach to individual health, based on an extensive knowledge of anatomy, physiology and biomechanics.
 Osteopathic Manual Practitioners use a varied range of manual techniques (soft tissue, articular, cranio-sacral, visceral, biodynamic approaches for example) in order to optimize the self-healing mechanisms of the body.
 They can help with a variety of health issues, and patients of all ages.

-Osteopaths who are licensed with the OAO and NSAO comply to high standards of practice and a code of professional ethics.
+Osteopaths who are licensed with the NSAO comply to high standards of practice and a code of professional ethics.

-For more information, you may visit the OAO website
+For more information, you may visit the NSAO website

 Andrew Taylor Still in typical study